Meta-Drive-Lab/Cog_Dec_Mak/README.md

 ### 🔁 Active_Inference

 This folder contains our implementation of **Active Inference-based decision-making**.
+If you want to use this module, change the file in the planner with the same filename.

 ### 🧭 visualize_tool